-Note: The NetBackup Recovery Vault Azure and NetBackup Recovery Vault Seagate options need a set of credentials that Veritas must provide.
-Contact your Veritas NetBackup account manager with any questions about these options.
+Note: NetBackup Recovery Vault supports multiple options such as Microsoft Azure and Amazon.
+Contact your Veritas NetBackup account manager for credentials or with any questions about the available options.

 For more information on environments and deployment, refer to Recovery Vault for NetBackup.